Seventh-Day Adventist Beliefs On Alcohol And Drug Addiction And Rehab

 Start Rehab Today

-If you’re a Seventh-Day Adventist who struggles with drug and alcohol addiction or you know one who does, there is treatment available to help them.
+If you’re a Seventh-Day Adventist who struggles with drug and alcohol addiction or you know one who does, there is treatment available to help.
 The path to recovery can begin right now.
-Please contact a dedicated treatment provider today to learn more about your options for faith-based rehab for Seventh-Day Adventists.
+Contact a treatment provider today to talk about rehab options.